-Section 6 Illicit Discharge Detection and Elimination (S5.C.5)
+Illicit Discharge Detection and Elimination (S5.C.5)

-This section of the SWMP Plan provides a description of Permit requirements related to overall SWMP administration, including descriptions of the County's current and 2024 planned compliance activities for the current Permit.
-A new Permit is due to be issued on August 1, 2024 and new compliance activities will be addressed for Illicit Discharge Detection and Elimination at that time.
+This section of the SWMP Plan provides a description of Permit requirements related to Illicit Discharge Detection and Elimination, including descriptions of the County's current and planned compliance activities for 2025 under the Permit.
+The County's activities after August 1, 2024 were adjusted to address and be in compliance with the new 2024 permit requirements for Illicit Discharge Detection and Elimination.

-The goal the County's Illicit Discharge Detection and Elimination (IDDE) program is to prevent, detect, characterize, trace, and eliminate illicit (illegal) discharges and illicit connections to the MS4.
+The goal of the County's Illicit Discharge Detection and Elimination (IDDE) program is to prohibit, prevent, detect, characterize, trace, and eliminate illicit (illegal) discharges and illicit connections into the MS4.